and Associate Chair for Undergraduate Studies

 Brenna Moore is the author of Sacred Dread: Raïssa Maritain, the Allure of Suffering, and the French Catholic Revival, 1905-1945 (University of Notre Dame Press, 2012).
 In Sacred Dread, the life and writings of Raïssa Maritain (1883-1960) are both the central topic and the environment for inquiry into the puzzling fascination with suffering that energized twentieth-century French Catholicism.
 In Sacred Dread and other projects, Professor Moore relies on close analysis of theological materials and situates them within European cultural and political history to illuminate broader topics of interest in the humanities.
 Conversations of particular interest include subject formation and theological anthropology, gender, religious difference, religious experience, and the revitalized interest in mysticism and spirituality among leftist intellectuals (both religious and secular) in twentieth-century Europe.
 Professor Moore has participated in the National Endowment of the Humanities Summer Seminar on Religion, the Kanderstag Seminar on Religion in Europe for NYU’s Remarque Institute, and has presented widely at national and international conferences.
 For more information on Sacred Dread, click here

-“Building a New Tribe in the Gathering Storm: Jews and Judaism in the French Catholic Revival 1905-1939.”
-The Catholic Historical Review
+“Philosemitism under a Darkening Sky: Jews and Judaism in the French Catholic Revival (1900-1940).”
+Catholic Historical Review

-“How to Awaken the Dead: Michel de Certeau, Henri de Lubac, and the Instabilities between the Past and the Present,” forthcoming in special edition of Spiritus: A Journal of Christian Spirituality
+“How to Awaken the Dead: Michel de Certeau, Henri de Lubac, and the Instabilities Between the Past and Present,” Spiritus: A Journal of Christian Spirituality

 “Suffering Femininity, Devotion, and French Catholic History: Raïssa Maritain (1883-1960) and Léon Bloy (1846-1917).”
 Spiritus: A Journal of Christian Spirituality